BTLibrary/BTSpiderPlotterView/README.md

 Please view example project to get the idea of how to implement.
 * please have at least 3 key-pair value dictionary for obvious reasons

+Animation code was contributed by Cdtschange - https://github.com/cdtschange